Welcome Log out

 Mayor Brown's Biography

 The Honorable Byron W. Brown is the Mayor of Buffalo, New York.
-He was reelected to a second four-year term as Mayor of New York’s second largest city following a landslide victory in September of 2009, extending his stay as the 58th Mayor of Buffalo.
+He was reelected to a third four-year term as Mayor of New York’s second largest city following a landslide victory in November of 2013, extending his stay as the 58th Mayor of Buffalo.

-During Mayor Brown’s tenure, the following are among the companies that relocated their corporate headquarters to downtown Buffalo: New Era Cap Company; Labatt USA; BlueCross BlueShield of Western New York and First Niagara Bank.
-Other signs of Buffalo’s continued growth and progress include the completion of the new $140 million U.S. District Courthouse, ECMC’s continued $200 million plus redevelopment, the continued redevelopment of Statler City, Hotel Lafayette, $62 million redevelopment of the Richardson Olmsted Complex and LP Ciminelli’s projected $30 million development of the former Central Park Plaza.
+During Mayor Brown’s tenure, the following are among the companies that relocated their corporate headquarters to downtown Buffalo: New Era Cap Company; Labatt USA; BlueCross BlueShield of Western New York; First Niagara Bank.
+Other signs of Buffalo’s growth and revival include the completion of the new $140 million federal courthouse, University at Buffalo’s $375 million medical school relocation to downtown Buffalo, Catholic Health’s new $46 million Administrative Facility and Regional Training Center, the continued redevelopment of Statler City, Hotel Lafayette, Tishman Building, Larkin District, Richardson Olmsted Complex, ECMC Medical Campus, and the continued investment in Buffalo’s waterfront.
+In January of 2014, it was announced that two California companies (Soraa and Silevo) are investing $750 million each at Riverbend on the former Republic Steel brownfield site, creating over 850 jobs.
+Under the direction of Mayor Brown, the city prepared for this opportunity in 2008 by purchasing the site for $4.6 million.

 Mayor Brown has spearheaded and sponsored a number of neighborhood revitalization projects.
-Since 2006, the city has invested more than $31 million to improve and beautify its park system, including a $4.5 million state-of-the-art splash pad at Martin Luther King Park.
-In 2012, Mayor Brown introduced a citywide enhanced recycling program that has already dramatically increased the collection of recyclables, a huge stride in greening Buffalo.
+Since 2006, the City has invested more than $31 million to improve and beautify its park system, including a $2.3 million revitalization of Broderick Park, a nationally recognized final stop on the Underground Railroad.
+In 2012, Mayor Brown introduced an expanded, comprehensive citywide recycling program that has already increased the collection of electronic, household and other recyclables by over 80%, a huge stride in greening Buffalo.

-Mayor Brown is extremely proud to serve the citizens of the City of Buffalo.
+Mayor Brown’s entire family is dedicated to public service, and he is extremely proud to serve the citizens of the City of Buffalo.

 © 2001-2011 City of Buffalo